 This European country is well-known for its illustrious poets, such as Albert Einstein, from the era of early writers.
 Germans enjoy going to museums, concerts, and theaters.

-The German national premier soccer league, the Bundesliga, is well-known and Bayern Munich and Borussia Dortmund are popular choices among non-German speakers.
+The German national premier soccer league, the Bundesliga, is well-known, and Bayern Munich and Borussia Dortmund are popular among non-German speakers.

-See Related: Best Things to do in Dortmund, Germany
+See Related: Things to Do in Dortmund, Germany

 Facts about German Food

-German people enjoy consuming the breads that are created using wheat and rye flour.
-The main exporters of German cuisine are sauerkraut sausages and brezeln.
-Potatoes are eaten frequently by Germans, but pasta dishes are also well-liked, especially among the younger generations.
+German people enjoy consuming the bread created using wheat and rye flour.
+The main exporters of German cuisine are sauerkraut sausages and brezel.
+Germans eat Potatoes frequently, but pasta dishes are also well-liked, especially among the younger generations.